andyjzhong/algopractice/README.md

 # October 21
     - Finish Recursion module
-    - Learn about Linear Search
+    - Learn about Linear Search and Binary Search
-    - Struggled a little bit with recursion - power.js, but did well with factorial.
+    - Struggled a little bit with recursion - power.js, but did well with factorial and productOfArray.
+    - Reviewed Two-Pointers and Sliding Windows

+# October 22
+    - Practice Frequency Counter and Two Pointer problems.